On the derived Tate curve and global smooth Tate $K$-theory: Introduction

-By \Cref{rmk:compwithgrh}, the coefficients of $\gQEll$ agree with the equivariant quasi-elliptic cohomology of Ganter--Rezk--Huan when restricted to finite groups.
-These properties of $\gQEll$ are coherent versions of similar isomorphisms found in Huan's work \cite{huanquasielliptic}.
+By \Cref{rmk:compwithgrh}, the coefficients of $\gQEll$ agree with the equivariant quasi-elliptic cohomology of Ganter--Rezk--Huan.
+These properties of $\gQEll$ are coherent versions of similar isomorphisms found in Huan's work \cite{huanquasielliptic}, and their proof outlines how general theorems of tempered cohomology theories apply to $\gQEll$.